zft666zft/react-movie-labs/README.md

 6. **Efficient Caching**:
    - Integrated caching using `react-query` across all static and parameterized endpoints to minimize memory consumption and optimize app performance.

+7. **Placeholder Images**:
+   - Added logic to display  the placeholder image for movies or people without pictures, ensuring a cohesive and user-friendly interface.
 ## Setup requirements

 To run the app locally after cloning the repository, follow these steps: